natalia-sa/Exploratory-testing-with-ChatGPT/script/answers/par-de-jarro/prompt1.md

   4. Click on the "Save" button.
 - Expected results: An error message is displayed indicating the invalid fields, and the profile is not updated.

-#### 5.3 Test Case: Attempt to Save Profile without Making Any Changes - SENSELESS
+#### 5.3 Test Case: Attempt to Save Profile without Making Any Changes - NONSENSICAL
 - Description: Verify the system's behavior when attempting to save the profile without making any changes.
 - Prerequisites: User must be logged in.
 - Steps: